SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

 Here at Chez Weekend, we agree.

-Even the Weekend Publisher, shown above, has instructed me to inform the world that he has purred in the general direction of this sentiment.
+Even the Weekend Publisher, shown here, has instructed me to inform the world that he has purred in the general direction of this sentiment.
 (No, I don't know how he knows the general direction of a sentiment.
 He's a _cat;_ inscrutability is part of the deal.)